ygovardhan99/filesharingtool/README.md

-# Lab07: Flask Exercise 2 – Sign Up
+# File Sharing Tool

-This repository contains the implementation of a sign-up/sign-in interface using Flask and SQLite as part of CS421/621 Lab07.
-The basic and required features of a simple login/signup page are defined here.
+This repository contains the implementation of a file sharing tool.

 ## Getting Started